sal55/langs/Mosaic/readme.md

 Since Mosaic is written in itself, you can't build from sources without first using the binary above.

 However the sources are here: [sources](../sources), in the file bb.ma, which is a single file encapsulation of all the modules.
-This can be build directly using, for example:
+This can be built directly using, for example:

     bb bb.ma -out:bb2.exe